 Prediction: Especially Dark

 We said: It starts with vegetables all different ways—smoked, charred, dark roasted—and continues to other dark foods like black rice.

-2023 update: While we love the idea of black rice on the plate, this trend hasn’t taken off as we anticipated.
-Google Trends shows peaks in 2010 and 2014 but from 2015 onward its popularity seems to have remained consistent.
+2023 update: While we love the idea of black rice on the plate, this trend hasn’t taken off like we anticipated.
+Google Trends shows peaks in 2010 and 2014 but from 2015 onward its popularity seems to have remained consistently low.
 Perhaps black rice a/k/a forbidden rice a/k/a purple rice won’t go mainstream anytime soon.
-However, we do enjoy seeing the different recipes on food blogs – like this one – and profiles of the food – like this one – in magazines.
+However, we do enjoy seeing the different recipes on food blogs – like this one – and magazine profiles of the food – like this one.

 We said: The National Restaurant Association named protein-rich seeds as one of its Top 20 Food Trends this year.
 We agree.
 Flax, chia, hemp, pumpkin, nigella, and sunflower seeds are showing up everywhere in restaurants and grocery stores; the seed trend is growing in 2017.